Indian Family system

 The importance of family lies in bringing up the child to a full man in the family atmosphere.
-It has been a time honored belief in our culture that the child is a gift of God that must be nurtured with care and affection within the family and society as a future dawn.
+It has been a time-honored belief in our culture that the child is a gift of God that must be nurtured with care and affection within the family and society as the future dawns.
 As per Confucius-the strength of a Nation is derived from the integrity of its homes.
 It is the famous saying that a comfortable home is a great source of happiness.
 It ranks immediately after health and good conscience as aptly said by Byron.
-Without loving heart, there is no meaning for home.
+Without a loving heart, there is no meaning for home.
 The purpose of this chapter is to describe the theoretical framework of this research by defining family and giving insight into the Indian family system.

 The family supports the old; takes care of widows, never-married adults, and the disabled; assists during periods of unemployment; and provides security and a sense of support and togetherness.
 The joint family has always been the preferred family type in the Indian culture, and most Indians at some point in their lives have participated in joint family living.
 The beauty of the Indian culture lies in its age-long prevailing tradition of the joint family system.
 It’s a system under which even extended members of a family like one’s parents, children, the children’s spouses and their offspring, etc. live together.
 The elder-most, usually the male member is the head in the joint Indian family system who makes all important decisions and rules, whereas other family members abide by it dutifully with full respect.

 The reason why Indians are proving to emerge as a prosperous lot globally, many types of research claim, is because of the significance they attach to the joint family system.
-All working cohesively to solve a problem faced by any one or more members of the joint family is what works magic in keeping one tension-free, happy and contended even in today’s highly competitive environment.
-An Indian may be a top corporate honcho or a great sportsperson or a movie actor and so on in a particular professional field, but all these accomplishments relegate to the backseat when at home.
+All working cohesively to solve a problem faced by anyone or more members of the joint family is what works magic in keeping one tension-free, happy, and contented even in today’s highly competitive environment.
+An Indian maybe a top corporate honcho or a great sportsperson or a movie actor and so on in a particular professional field, but all these accomplishments relegate to the backseat when at home.

 With the advent of urbanization and modernization, younger generations are turning away from the joint family form.
 Some scholars specify that the modified extended family has replaced the traditional joint family, in that it does not demand geographical proximity or occupational involvement and does not have a hierarchal authority structure.
 This new family form encourages frequent visits; financial assistance; aid and support in childcare and household chores; and involvement and participation in life-cycle events such as births, marriages, deaths, and festival celebrations.
 The familial and kinship bonds are thus maintained and sustained.